Airbnb Service Fees: How Much Does Airbnb Charge Hosts? - Vacation Rental Guide

 Step 4: Click on the reservation code

-You should now be able to view your fee overview
+You should now be able to view your fee overview.
+Airbnb provides a clear fee breakdown so you’ll be able to see exactly what was deducted.

 How does Airbnb collect service fee payments?

-It charges the percentage fee after every stay.
-Therefore, once a guest has checked out of a listing Airbnb releases the payment due to the host after deducting the service fee.
+Airbnb deducts the host service fee from your payout after a booking is completed.
+Once a guest has checked out of a listing Airbnb releases the payment due to the host after deducting the service fee.